HDFGroup/h5serv/docs/DatasetOps/GET_Value.rst

 Limit
 ^^^^^
-If provided, a positive integer value specifying the maximum number of links to return.
+If provided, a positive integer value specifying the maximum number of elementts to return.
 Only has an effect if used in conjunction with the query parameter.